 Nutritional Stats of a classic Orange Julius vs. a Homemade Orange Smoothie:

-My Healthy Orange Julius Smoothie is made with real fruit, and contains no added sugars — the 20 grams it contains come straight from the oranges and banana.
+My Copycat Orange Julius recipe is made with real fruit, and contains no added sugar.
+The 20 grams of sugar it contains come straight from the oranges and banana.
 Because it’s made with whole ingredients, it also has a nice dose of fiber, Vitamin A, calcium and iron.

 Are Oranges Good in Smoothies?

 I didn’t start using whole oranges in smoothies until I got a Vitamix.
-That thing will blend just about anything into a smooth texture.
+A high speed blender will pulverize anything into a smooth texture.
 Since I use the oranges fresh and not frozen in this smoothie, it will also work in a regular blender.

-Fresh oranges add a ton of sweetness and a tart flavor that I love to smoothies – so although this fruit is often overlooked at smoothie bars, it shouldn’t be!
+Fresh oranges add a ton of sweetness and a tart flavor that I love in smoothies.
+Although oranges are often overlooked at smoothie bars, they shouldn’t be!

-An Orange Julius is just a frothy vanilla-orange smoothie.
-When I was a kid, my mom would make them for us at home by using concentrated orange juice, and blending it with ice and vanilla.
-That’s where I got the idea for this easy Orange Julius recipe.
+An Orange Julius is a frothy vanilla-orange smoothie.
+When I was a kid, my mom would make them for us at home using concentrated orange juice blended with ice and vanilla.
+Her version of the sweet treat is where I came up with the idea for this creamy orange drink.

-The one from the mall is light and creamy, so I like to add either almond milk or coconut milk.
+The one from the mall is light and creamy smoothie, so I like to add either almond milk or coconut milk.
 I also find that using whey protein isolate, in addition to giving it a protein kick to make it more satiating, gives it that frothy and light texture.

-How to Make a Healthy Orange Julius Smoothie
+How to Make this Healthy Orange Smoothie Recipe

-Step 1: Add peeled oranges, frozen bananas, almond milk, ice, and vanilla to a blender.
+Step 1: Add peeled oranges, frozen bananas, almond or coconut milk, ice cubes, and vanilla to a blender.
 Add whey protein if using (I highly recommend this!).

-Step 2: Process the smoothie until it’s light and frothy.
-Garnish the smoothie is orange zest and whipped cream, if desired.
+Step 2: Process the smoothie until it’s a light and frothy drink.

 Make it Vegan: Sub your favorite vegan protein, or omit the protein power.

 Make it Your Own: Turn this healthy Orange Julius Smoothie into a healthy Strawberry Orange Julius by adding a couple of strawberries.
 Add spinach for an extra nutrient boost.
-I also like making this with grapefruits for an extra tart but still creamy and delicious treat.
+I also like making this with grapefruits for an extra tart but still creamy and delicious smoothie.
+Be creative with other Orange Julius drinks like the pineapple Orange smoothie!

 Other Healthy Orange Smoothie Recipes: